Jalawaquin/PlayAreaPlugin/README.md

 Commands:
 ```

+/deleteplayarea <plotID>
 -Desc: deletes plot of specific ID. enter 'all' to clear all plots.
-/deleteplayarea <plotID>

--Desc: gets the ID of the plot you are standing in
 /getplayareaid

--Desc: recieve 'play area tool' to begin setting plots
+Description: gets the ID of the plot you are standing in

 /setplayarea

--Desc: turns playarea settings on and off
+Description: recieve 'play area tool' to begin setting plots

 /turnplayarea <modtype>
               <potions> <on/off> (off by default)
               <messages> <on/off> (on by default)
               <mobs> <on/off> (off by default)

--Note: Specific to each plot.
-Use 'all' to apply to all plots.
+Description: turns playarea settings on and off

 /insideplayarea <plotID> <modtype>
                          <potions> <type> <duration> <amplifier>
                          <entermessage> <custom message>
                          <leavemessage> <custom message>
                          <mobs> <damage>

-Note: Universal (everytime you step out from inside a plot, these custom settings apply)
+Description: Apply customizable effects to a specific plot.
+Use 'all' to apply to all plots.

 /outsideplayarea <modtype>
                  <potions> <type> <duration> <amplifier>
                  <mobs> <damage>
+Description: Apply customizable effects to player everytime they leave a plot.

 ```
 ## Helpful Links
 - Potion Effects List: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/potion/PotionEffectType.html